 Is Statutory Rape a Misdemeanor or Felony?

 Under 261.5 (PC), statutory rape charges can be either a misdemeanor or felony in California.
 In cases involving people who are no more than three years apart in age, the charges are always filed as a misdemeanor.

 If the age difference is greater than three years, the prosecutor will decide whether to charge the crime as a misdemeanor or felony based on the defendant’s criminal background and the specifics of the case.
 Typically, cases where the accused party has some type of authority over the minor, for example, they are a teacher, coach or boss of the minor, are viewed more harshly than situations where the juvenile would have felt less pressure to do as the adult says.

 In cases where the crime can be filed as a misdemeanor or felony, your San Diego criminal defense attorney may be able to convince the prosecutor to charge the crime as a misdemeanor.

-Misdemeanor statutory rape charges carry a penalty of up to one year of jail time and $1,000 in fines while felonies carry a maximum sentence of three years imprisonment although it could be as long as four years if the defendant was over 21 and the alleged victim was under 16 when the intercourse was said to take place.
+Misdemeanor statutory rape charges carry a penalty of up to one year of jail time and $1,000 in fines, while felonies carry a maximum sentence of three years in state prison.
+The sentence could be enhanced to carry as many as four years in the state prison if the defendant was over 21 and the alleged victim was under 16 when the intercourse was said to take place.

-Creative Commons Image by Elliott Brown
+Creative Commons Image by Elliott Brownn